nyggus/easycheck/tests/doctests/use_in_code_doctest.rst

 		...
 	ValueError

-The non-checkit counterpart is rather less readable:
+The non-easycheck counterpart is rather less readable:

 .. code-block:: python